 On 2 October 1980, the coaster MV Panagiotis, ran aground in the waters around Zakynthos Island on Navagio Beach during stormy weather and bad visibility.
 Some rumours claim the ship was smuggling contraband; however official sources did not confirm this, and the captain was not convicted for such offences.
 In fact, after the captain alerted the authorities, 29 locals were convicted of looting the cargo and valuable equipment from the wrecked ship.
 The ship was abandoned and still rests buried in the limestone gravel of the beach that now bears the nickname Shipwreck.

 The location was prominently featured in the hit Korean drama Descendants of the Sun, leading to a surge of interest among Chinese and Korean tourists.

-The beach was briefly closed in 2018, and swimming and boat anchoring were forbidden, after a cliff collapse over the beach dropped a large amount of rock.
-The beach reopened and anchoring permitted with restrictions because of concerns about future landslides.
+The beach was briefly closed in 2018, and swimming and boat anchoring were forbidden, after a cliff collapse above the beach dropped a large amount of rock.
+The beach reopened and anchoring is permitted, but with restrictions out of concerns over future landslides.

 Also in 2018, the beach was named as the world's best beach in a poll by over 1,000 travel journalists and professionals.